 If off-road adventure clubbed with some scenic spots of red mountains is what you are looking for, you should consider the Broken Arrow adventure tour offered by Pink Jeep Tours.

-It was late afternoon by the time we checked in our hotel at Pinion Pointe in Sedona.
-Pinion Pointe is a large marketplace with many cafes, restaurants and shops so it was easy to grab a quick bite before the tour began.
+It was late afternoon by the time we checked in the Hyatt hotel at Pinon Pointe in Sedona.
+Pinon Pointe is a large marketplace with many cafes, restaurants, and shops so it was easy to grab a quick bite before the tour began.

 Sedona Pink Jeep Tours